kperv/git-assistant/README.md

 set up llama3 in ollama

-run script for in-browser view
+then run bash script
 ``` bash
 ./run.sh
 ```
+The application will be on 80 port.

 ### evaluation